 The swim portion of the tri is a 500 yard pool swim.
 That's down and back 10 times.
-You'll swim one per lane.
 At registration time, you'll need to submit a swim estimate time to accommodate seeding.
 Max swim prediction time is 20 min.
 Lap counters will assist you keeping track of your laps so you don't have to worry about keeping them in your head.
-Their count overrules yours.
 Once completing the swim segment, it's on to the transition area.

 The bike course is somewhat challenging, but no hills that will break you.
 It's a simple out and back course.
 The roads are marked with spray chalk and critical intersections are traffic controlled with police and volunteers.
-There is a set of railroad tracks on Woodworth Rd. that intersects at an angle.
-Be careful to cross with your wheel as perpendicular as possible so you don't get sucked into the rail.
-In, New Springfield as you'll be making a "U-ee” in the middle of the road and head back the way you came.
-We'll do our best to sweep the course for gravel and other debris at the turns, but ultimately, it's your responsibility to ride cautiously and defensively.
+In New Springfield you'll be making a "U-ee” in the middle of the road and head back the way you came.
 There is traffic on the course, but it's minimized on a Sunday morning.
 Even still, keep your eyes and ears open for traffic dangers.
-Remember, you're a vehicle as well!

 The run follows a course across Market St. and into very quiet neighborhoods.
 It's reasonably flat except for a bit of a climb at about the half way mark.
 The run makes a sharp right turn near transition and heads west about 100 yards into the finish.
 There is one water aid station on the course at about the one mile mark that you can hit at one mile or again at two.